cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 7) **Stores** propagates changes to all subscribers
 8) Any part of the application can have read only access to the application current state or **store**
 9) Posbile events or changes on the application must be declared either on a declarative or programatically way
-10) Consistency checks must always throw errors: a) A view can't subscribe to an event or change that doesn't exist, b) An action can never dispatch an event or change that doesn' exists c)
+10) Consistency checks must always throw errors: a) A view can't subscribe to an event or change that doesn't exist, b) An action can never dispatch an event or change that doesn' exists c) A store can't handle data of an event or change that doesn't exist

+Any library that can comply with this rules is a good fit to handle the Architecture.
+For conience, a state library has been created with this set of rules in mind: